 Certain protein sources are limited on a pescatarian diet.
 The ones to avoid are:

 The benefit of including fish and seafood on a keto diet is that it allows you to reach your protein intake easily.
-Remember to include a protein source in every meal, such as eggs, Greek yogurt, fish, shellfish, cheese, and any soy-based product.
+Remember to include a protein source in every meal, such as eggs, Greek yogurt, fish, shellfish, cheese, and minimally processed soy-based products like tofu.

 Starting a ketogenic diet might make you miss certain high-carb-containing foods.
 Here is a list of alternatives to add that are low in carbs.